A guide to buying Premier League tickets from the USA in 2025-2026

 Step 4: Online sales

-Once you have your memberships, then there’s nothing left but to buy the tickets.
+Once you have your memberships, then there’s nothing left to do but buy the tickets.
 There’s a unique challenge to this, though, as online ticket sales in Britain are conducted similarly to in the USA, but the time difference can make for some early wake-up calls.

 To buy tickets for both matches in the spring of 2020, I woke up at 2 a.m.
 Pacific time (I live in Southern California) in order to secure seats.
 I was successful on both counts, so it was worth it.